charlescao460/iSkipper-In-One-Package/README.md

 iSkipper-In-One-Package
 =======================
-An integration of Arduino and RFM69HW for iClicker emulation.
+An integration of Arduino and RFM69HW for an audience response system.
 ![](https://github.com/charlescao460/iSkipper-In-One-Package/blob/master/pics/iSkipper.Ver.2.0.2.jpg)

 Versions